Cecile's special talent for helping others is ruining her life.

 She had done what they had asked.

 In her cabin, now alone, she bolted the door.
 In her makeshift shower, she tried to wash the crime off her body.
 But the ugliness had crept under her skin.
-Selena was only twenty and when she looked in a mirror, each new line was the secret of a cold gray corpse.
+Cecile was only twenty and when she looked in a mirror, each new line was the secret of another cold gray corpse.

 By Kathie Stehr